NeRC: Neural Ranging Correction through Differentiable Moving Horizon Location Estimation: Unification and Profiling

-{\bfseries Summary:} MHE offers advanced positioning capabilities at a competitive cost, making it an attractive choice for downstream positioning engines.
-Although increasing the horizon size can further enhance the accuracy of MHE-w/o-AC, the marginal gains over MHE-w/-AC with a smaller horizon come with a substantial rise in computational time---a 2.35\% improvement in accuracy comes at the expense of approximately 2.4 times the computation time, as shown in \autoref{fig:rmse3D} and \autoref{fig: forwardTime}.
+{\bfseries Summary:} MHE can offer advanced positioning capabilities at a competitive cost with appropriate configurations of its horizon size and arrival cost.
+Increasing the horizon size can enhance the accuracy of MHE-w/o-AC, but the marginal gains over MHE-w/-AC with a smaller horizon come with a substantial rise in computational time---a 2.35\% improvement in accuracy comes at the expense of approximately 2.4 times the computation time, as shown in \autoref{fig:rmse3D} and \autoref{fig: forwardTime}.
 This trade-off is critical to consider when deploying MHE on resource-constrained platforms such as mobile devices.
 Additional improvement in MHE is outside the scope of this paper, but can be expected by approximating the arrival cost more accurately \cite{rao2000nonlinear,tenny2002efficient, rao2003constrained, fiedler2020probabilistic} and incorporating constraints on the system \cite{rao2001constrained, haseltine2005critical, wen2021factor, suzuki2023precise, xia2024integrity}.